Build-Week-Lendr/Backend/README.md

 **Returns:**
 Status 200 OK

-**Example**
+**Example:**
-Sending a PUT request to "BASEURL/items/item/8" with the following data
+Sending a PUT request to `BASEURL/items/item/8` with the following data
 ```
 {
 	"lentto": "Katlin",
 	"lentdate": "August 5, 2019"
 }
 ```
 Will update the item.
-Then when you send a GET request `/items/item/8` for the newly
+Then when you send a GET request to `BASEURL/items/item/8` for
-updated item it will look like:
+the newly updated item it will look like:
 ```
 {
     "itemid": 8,